 Most fibromas do not require long-term monitoring if they are stable and symptom-free.
 Follow-up may be recommended if a fibroma changes, causes symptoms, or has been treated and needs review to check healing or recurrence.

-There is no reliable way to prevent fibromas from developing.
-Reducing repeated irritation to the skin may help in some cases.
+There is no proven method to prevent fibromas.
+Minimising repeated irritation or pressure to the skin may help in some cases, although many fibromas develop without an identifiable cause.

 You should see a GP or specialist if a lump: